-with creation date

-(Filtering and NAT)

-Always display advanced properties The elements of advanced properties can be expanded in every module that has them, but are collapsed by default.
+Always display advanced properties

+The elements of advanced properties can be expanded in every module that has them, but are collapsed by default.

 By selecting this option, you will make them visible on the screen without having to expand them.

+commands

+Display button to save By selecting this option, the command recording button () will appear in the upper banner of the web administration interface.
+It will therefore be available regardless of the configuration module selected.

 Display users at startup of module If this option is selected, all users will be displayed in the directory on the left.

+Display network objects at startup of module

+If this option is selected, all network objects will be displayed in the directory on the left.

+(Filter, NAT and IPsec VPN)

-Display network objects at startup of module If this option is selected, all network objects will be displayed in the directory on the left.
-Display global policies (Filter, NAT and IPsec VPN) If this option is selected, during connections to the Filter and NAT (Security policy) and IPsec VPN (VPN) modules, the screen will display a drop-down menu offering choices between the local and global policies.
-The current local security policy is displayed by default.
+Display global policies If this option is selected, during connections to the Filter and NAT (Security policy) and IPsec VPN (VPN) modules, the screen will display a drop-down menu offering choices between the local and global policies.
+The current local security policy is displayed by with creation date (Filtering and NAT)

 Comments about rules If this option is selected, comments created for filter and NAT rules will automatically include the date and time of creation.